Last Updated on 15th September 2020 by peppe8o

-I also suggest a performing SD card, because Rocket.Chat can give a lot of work to our Raspberry Pi.
+I also suggest a performing SD card, because of Rocket.Chat can give a lot of work to our Raspberry Pi.
 As discussed in other articles, performing SD card strongly improves Raspberry PI OS performances.

-We’ll use a lite version of Raspberry PI OS with preconfigured WiFi access and SSH service, so there will no need of keyboards / HDMI cables.
+We’ll use a lite version of Raspberry PI OS with preconfigured WiFi access and SSH service, so there will be no need for keyboards / HDMI cables.

 We’ll simplify Rocket.Chat installation by using Snap.
-Login via SSH and type from terminaly:
+Login via SSH and type from terminal:

 sudo apt update sudo apt upgrade